trevordilley/edict/README.md

 I'd also like to thank my youngest child for waking me up at god-awful early hours to "flatten his blanket" and "turn his pillow the other way", allowing me plenty of early mornings to keep on this work!

+## Project Breakdown
+* [@edict/core](packages/core/) is the main library used by other applications
+* [@edict/rete](packages/rete/) this is the port from Pararules that does all the heavy lifting.
+It's a separate library so anyone that wants to leverage a robust rules engine implementation in the javascript ecosystem can do so!

 ## Usage
 We'll explore usage by example.